 This paper frames and theorises the nature of adolescents informal experiences in Web 2.0 environments to articulate their fit or misfit with current conceptions of school education.
 Adolescents are increasingly active Web 2.0 users.
 However, the traditional research and education communities have been slow to respond to the rapid emergence of the digital generational culture.
 Adolescents new ways of interacting and producing are likely to render current configurations of schooling obsolete and hence demand new conceptualisations of schooling.
 This paper discusses how these new visions might influence, disrupt and interact with future schooling scenarios.

-Schuck, S.R., Kearney, M.D. & Aubusson, P.J.
-2008, 'Education, opportunities and challenges for generation OurSpace: Taming the beast', Proceedings of Ed-Media 2008 world conference on educational multimedia, hypermedia and telecommunications, Association for the advancement of computing in education (AACE), Virginia, USA, pp. 5804-5811.
+Schuck, SR, Kearney, MD & Aubusson, PJ 2008, 'Education, opportunities and challenges for generation OurSpace: Taming the beast', Proceedings of Ed-Media 2008 world conference on educational multimedia, hypermedia and telecommunications, Educational Multimedia, Hypermedia & Telecommunications, Association for the advancement of computing in education (AACE), Vienna, Austria, pp. 5804-5811.

 The paper discusses the opportunities and challenges presented for current notions of schooling by adolescent online cultures.
 Young people are increasingly active Web 2.0 users and their interactions through these technologies are altering their social identities, styles of learning, and exchanges with others around the world.
 The paper argues for the need for more research to investigate this phenomenon through the use of virtual ethnography and identifies the ethical challenges that lie therein.
 It raises questions for school education and presents an argument for the need to study the area in culturally sensitive ways that privilege adolescents voices.

-Schuck, S.R. & Kearney, M.D.
-2007, 'Disruptive or Compliant?
-The impact of two educational technologies on pedagogy.', Proceedings of Ed-media 2007 World Conference on Educational Multimedia, Hypermedia and Telecommunications, Association for the Advancement of Computing in Education, Chesapeake, VA, USA, pp. 2619-2626.
+Schuck, SR & Kearney, MD 2007, 'Disruptive or Compliant?
+The impact of two educational technologies on pedagogy.', Proceedings of Ed-media 2007 World Conference on Educational Multimedia, Hypermedia and Telecommunications, Educational Multimedia, Hypermedia & Telecommunications, Association for the Advancement of Computing in Education, Vancouver, British Columbia, Canada, pp. 2619-2626.

-Schuck, S.R., Buchanan, J.D. & Gordon, S.E.
-2007, 'Improving student learning through teaching: Questions we should be asking', Improving Student Learning Through Teaching.
-Proceedings of the 2006 14th International Symposium., Oxford Centre for Staff Learning and Development, Oxford, UK, pp. 282-292.
+Schuck, SR, Buchanan, JD & Gordon, SE 2006, 'Improving student learning through teaching: Questions we should be asking', Improving Student Learning Through Teaching.
+Proceedings of the 2006 14th International Symposium., 14th Improving Student Learning International Symposium, Oxford Centre for Staff Learning and Development, Bath, UK, pp. 282-292.

-Schuck, S.R., Prescott, A.E. & Buchanan, J.D.
-2007, 'Sharing and supporting through an online network: Four studies with newly appointed teachers.', Engaging pedagogies: AARE 2006 International Education Research Conference Proceedings, AARE, Adelaide, Australia, pp. 1-18.
+Schuck, SR, Prescott, AE & Buchanan, JD 2006, 'Sharing and supporting through an online network: Four studies with newly appointed teachers.', Engaging pedagogies: AARE 2006 International Education Research Conference Proceedings, Australian Association for Research in Education, AARE, Adelaide, Australia, pp. 1-18.

 The paper discusses the experiences, needs and concerns of newly appointed teachers in four separate studies conducted by UTS teacher educators over the years 1999-2006.
 Newly appointed teachers were invited to participate in an online support network in each of the studies.
 The studies were all small in scale, and allowed teachers to express their concerns, aspirations and experiences to others in the online network.
 Although participation in the online network was limited, those who did participate found the network to be supportive and helpful in providing much-needed advice and suggestions.
 Support was offered by mentor teachers, lecturers from the university and the other newly appointed teachers in the network.
 The paper will highlight the common issues regarding online access to support, as well as aspects of online interaction that were found to be beneficial to participants.
 It will also discuss issues of participation as highlighted by the different designs of the four studies, and indicate the strengths and weaknesses of each of the research designs with regard to meeting the needs of the participants.

-Schuck, S.R. & Aubusson, P.J.
-2006, 'Sharing the Mirror Maze: self-study community formation', The Sixth International Conference on Self-Study of Teacher Education Practices, University of Northern Iowa, Cedar Falls, USA, pp. 230-233.
+Schuck, SR & Aubusson, PJ 2006, 'Sharing the Mirror Maze: self-study community formation', The Sixth International Conference on Self-Study of Teacher Education Practices, International Conference on Self-Study of Teacher Education Practices, University of Northern Iowa, East Sussex, UK, pp. 230-233.

-Schuck, S.R. & Kearney, M.D.
-2005, 'Teachers as producers, students as directors: why teachers use student-generated digital video in their classes', Proceedings of the Apple University Consortium Conference, Apple Computer Australia, Sydney, Australia, pp. 1-13.
+Schuck, SR & Kearney, MD 2005, 'Teachers as producers, students as directors: why teachers use student-generated digital video in their classes', Proceedings of the Apple University Consortium Conference, Apple University Consortium Academic and Developers Conference, Apple Computer Australia, Hobart, Australia, pp. 1-13.